jleblond/CalculatorProject/README.md

 ETERNITY is a team project spanning over the Summer 2020 semester.
 Indeed, the goal of this project is to create a calculator and develop multiple iterations while applying the knowledge we have acquired from COMP 354 (Introduction to Software Engineering).

 D1: Submit written report - June 8th, 2020

-D2: Class presentation - Hune 5th, 2020
+D2: Class presentation - June 5th, 2020

 ### Members:
 | Name | Assigned function |